civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_post_case_merge.md

 ## Summary

-This hook is called just after a case merge happens.
+This hook is called after a case merge happens.

+## Notes

 A case merge is when two cases are merged or when a case is reassigned to another client.

 Added in CIviCRM 4.5